wookey-project/wookeypedia/sphinx/source/tataouine/newlib.rst

    * All the object and library compilation commands

 The library's compilation command files are hold in files named like the corresponding object file, prefixed with a dot, finishing with a .cmd extension.
-For example, if the library's Makefile has built the *dfu.o* file, from the *dfu.c* file, the compilation step can be found in the driver's build directory under the name *.dfu.o.cmd*
+For example, if the library's Makefile has built the *dfu.o* file, from the *dfu.c* file, the compilation step can be found in the library's build directory under the name *.dfu.o.cmd*

 Configuring the library
 """""""""""""""""""""""

 The library source root directory must hold a Kconfig file.
-This file will be automatically loaded by the configuration mechanism and will make your driver appear in the libraries list.
+This file will be automatically loaded by the configuration mechanism and will make your library appear in the libraries list.

 Each library's Kconfig must contain, at least, the following::